What Is The Difference Between Passive Transport And Active Transport

 • Secondary Active Transport: This type of active transport indirectly uses ATP.
 It relies on the electrochemical gradient created by primary active transport.
 Instead of directly using ATP, it uses the energy stored in the gradient of one molecule to drive the transport of another molecule.
 There are two main types of secondary active transport:

 • Symport (Cotransport): Both molecules move in the same direction across the membrane.
-For example, the sodium-glucose cotransporter uses the sodium gradient (established by the Na+/K+ pump) to transport glucose into the cell.
+As an example, the sodium-glucose cotransporter uses the sodium gradient (established by the Na+/K+ pump) to transport glucose into the cell.

 • Antiport (Exchange): The two molecules move in opposite directions across the membrane.
-For example, the sodium-calcium exchanger uses the sodium gradient to pump calcium ions out of the cell.
+As an example, the sodium-calcium exchanger uses the sodium gradient to pump calcium ions out of the cell.

 Significance of Active Transport